tlotlegomgp/franc-interview/README.md

 2. Install the dependencies `pip install -r requirements.txt`
 3. Once flask is installed use `python app.py` to start the application

+# In scope

+* Being able to view the registered user's timeline where the posts are ordered chronologically

+# Out of scope

+* Registering new users
+* Posting new tweets
+* Authentication

 # If you get stuck

 1. Please reach out to us for anything
 2. This is a flask application - here is some documentation: https://flask.palletsprojects.com/en/1.1.x/
 3. Python https://www.python.org/

+# Tips

+1. Try to get the example working.
+2. See if you can get a single users timeline.